 Colby’s Center for the Arts and Humanities celebrates the pivotal role of the arts and humanities in the intellectual life of the College and the community, and it promotes the long-term benefits of the skills developed through humanistic research.
 Unique among its college peers, the center partners with, focuses on, and empowers students to find meaning in their lives, to engage with the world in innovative ways, and to chart a new course inspired by transformative experiences.
 Through exploration of the arts and humanities students develop capacities for analytical thought; the ability to read, write, and speak with critical rigor; imagination, aesthetic senses, and talents in creative expression; readiness to live in, contribute to, and profit from a diverse society; comprehension of moral, ethical, and spiritual questions; and a sense of responsibility as citizens of local, national, and global communities.

 - Annual Theme: Each year a campus-wide, interdisciplinary theme animates our community by exploring a particular topic through exhibits, speakers, performances, and course work.

 - Humanities Labs: Courses in arts and humanities build in experiential learning through observation, hands-on experimentation, and skill-building practices.

 - Events: Inspirational speakers, performances, screenings, and programming enliven the campus and foster a vibrant cultural community.

 - Student Research Grants: The center funds the most ambitious and brightest students to complete arts and humanities research projects almost anywhere in the world.

-- Summer Internships in the Arts: Through paid internships at cultural institutions in the Waterville area, the center offers opportunities for students to gain professional experience while learning about arts administration and marketing, arts and economic development, arts education, and festival management.
+- Summer Internships in the Arts: Through paid internships at cultural institutions in the Waterville area, the center offers opportunities for students to gain professional experience while learning about arts administration and marketing, arts and economic development, arts and culture education, and festival management.